FrazTheWizard/TheCProgrammingLanguage/exercises/exercise1-20.md

 1. Index's and Lens are 1 digit apart, either starting at 0 or 1
 2. Multiple tabs per line

+Also in direct answer to the question, I think *n* should be a variable

 **Solution Thinking in Steps**